polymonster/polymonster.github.io/_posts/2021-03-27-not-so-modern-cpp.md

 ## That's it

-Just a few examples here, to be honest sometimes I just need loops and ALU ops, pointers and pointer arithmetic... having to add more code and layers of abstraction comes at a cost and I try and keep this as bare-metal as possible certainly for performance critical code.
+Just a few examples here, to be honest sometimes I just need loops and ALU ops, pointers and pointer arithmetic... having to add more code and layers of abstraction comes at a cost and I try and keep this as bare-metal as possible... certainly for performance critical code.
 I start to use more generic programming techniques where the benefits of extendability, code re-use and ease of use work for me.
 In tools and build pipelines I am more inclined to worry less about performance focus on usability but also in the main update I like to keep my ear to the ground.